Monday, July 15, 2024

 Having left Trinidad, we set course for Grenada, arriving after a brisk sail at the moorings off St Georges Harbour.
 A vast marina, set up with visions of attracting flotillas of super yachts, now occupies a section of the harbour called the Frying Pan (due to its shape).
 Still, the outer mooring area was fine and we were still able, without risking life or limb, to access a small supermarket deep in the Pan, to replenish supplies.

 From Grenada, we moved on to Carriacou, anchoring in the protection of Tyrell Bay.
 Here, we became aware of a couple of tropical waves (atmospheric depressions) moving across the Atlantic from Africa.
 There was potential for them to develop into tropical storms so we decided to go further north, moving on to Bequia.
 Bequia must be the quintessential Caribbean harbour.
 Beautiful clear turquoise water, white sandy beaches, friendly locals and a neat, tidy town.
 Except the two storms were growing larger!
 So, the next morning we hot-footed it to St Lucia.
-Yet another rocky ride in our progression north through the Windwards!
+Yet another rocky ride in our progress north through the Windwards!

 At this point (28 June), it became apparent that we now had a sizeable hurricane on our heels.
 Also, best advice was that Miss Beryl could wobble further south given conditions in the Caribbean.
 An escape back to Trinidad therefore seemed unrealistic, so we decided to take our chances in St Lucia.
 With canvas and sails stripped down, everything strapped securely to the boat, provisioning complete and water tanks filled, here we are on Monday (1 Jul) crossing everything humanly possible and waiting our fate.